pombase/website/src/docs/about/pombase-sab.PomBase.md

 #### Current members

-*Li-Lin Du*<br>
+**Professor Li-Lin Du** \
+Investigator and Deputy Director for Research and Education \
-National Institute of Biological Sciences, Beijing, China
+*National Institute of Biological Sciences, Beijing, China*

-*Kathleen Gould*<br>
+**Professor Kathleen Gould** \
+Louise B. McGavock Professor in the Department of Cell & Developmental Biology, Vanderbilt University School of Medicine and Senior Associate Dean for Biomedical Research, Education & Career Development in the School of Medicine \
-Department of Cell and Developmental Biology, Vanderbilt University, Nashville, TN, USA
+*Department of Cell and Developmental Biology, Vanderbilt University, Nashville, TN, USA*

-*Sabina Leonelli*<br>
-Exeter Centre for the Study of the Life Sciences &amp; Department of Sociology, Philosophy and Anthropology, University of Exeter, Exeter, UK

-*Sophie Martin*<br>
+**Professor Sabina Leonelli** \
+Chair of Philosophy and History of Science and Technology.
+Research Director of the Ethical Data Initiative and Co‐Director of the TUM Public Science Lab \
+*Technical University of Munich (TUM), Germany*

+**Professor Sophie Martin** \
+Full Professor in the Department of Molecular and Cell Biology \
+*University of Geneva and Honorary Professor at the University of Lausanne*

+**Dr. Alison Pidoux** \
+Senior Research Associate \
-Department of Fundamental Microbiology, University of Lausanne, Lausanne, Switzerland
+*School of Biological Sciences at the University of Edinburgh (Allshire lab)*

-*Alison Pidoux*<br>
-Allshire Lab, Centre for Cell Biology, University of Edinburgh, Edinburgh, UK

-*Sigurd Braun*<br>
+**Professor Sigurd Braun** \
-Institute of Genetics, Justus-Liebig-University Giessen, Giessen, Germany
+*Institute of Genetics, Justus-Liebig-University Giessen, Giessen, Germany*

+**Professor Snezhana Oliferenko** \
+Professor of Evolutionary Cell Biology \
+*Cell Motility and Cytoskeleton, Randall Centre of Cell and Molecular Biophysics, King's College London* \
+*ex officio*, through community oversight of JaponciusDB

 #### Past SAB members

-*Doug Howe*<br>
+**Doug Howe** \
-The Zebrafish Information Network, University of Oregon, Eugene, OR, USA
+*The Zebrafish Information Network, University of Oregon, Eugene, OR, USA*

-*Samuel Marguerat*<br>
+**Samuel Marguerat** \
-UCL Cancer Institute, London, UK
+*UCL Cancer Institute, London, UK*

 #### Related pages